vivek-bombatkar/MyLearningNotes/spark/readme.md

 - Note that tasks on worker nodes cannot access the accumulator’s value — from the point of view of these tasks, accumulators are write-only variables.
 - ***speculative execution*** Spark can preemptivley launch a “speculative” copy of the task on another node, and take its result if that finishes.
 - accumulators updated in actions vs in transformations
 - broadcast variables to efficiently distribute large values. allow the program to efficiently send a large, read-only value to all the worker nodes for use in one or more Spark operations.
 - ***PrePartition operations***: mapPartition, foreachPartition, mapPartitionWithIndex
--

 ## <a name="6"></a>Running on a Cluster
+- When running in cluster mode, Spark utilizes a master-slave architecture with one central coordinator and many distributed workers.
+- The central coordinator is called the driver.
+- The driver communicates with potentially larger number of distributed workers called executors.
+- The driver runs in its own Java process and each executor is a Java process.
+- A driver and its executors are together termed a Spark application.